Breast Lift - Mastoplexy

 breasts with a greater degree of sagging insertion

-of a breast implant in conjunction with a mastopexy
+of a breast implant in conjunction with a breast

 Your breast lift plastic surgery will be performed